MissVeronica/um-unique-membership-id/README.md

 2. Meta values for User Role ID <code>um_member</code> and 5 digits: <code>EFGH-00345</code>
 3. Meta values for User Role ID <code>um_senior</code> and 5 random digits: <code>Qwerty-73528</code>
 4. Random can specify a minimum number
 5. Prefix will replace #year# with last two digits from current year
+6. #year# as the last value will add a year suffix like -25

 ### meta_key format
 <code>um_prospect : meta_key : um-field-name